Monica Mountains Conservancy

 as mutually agreed by the parties.
 All real property owned

-by The Authority shall be conveyed as determined by the parties.
+by the Authority shall be conveyed to the public agency determined

-The Conservancy or The City, or any of them, to any debt,
+power or authority to bind the parties, or any of them, to

-liability, contract, or obligation, or to employ any person
+any debt, liability, contract, or obligation, or to employ

-on behalf of The parties, or any of them; no debt, liability,
+any person on behalf of the parties, or any of them; no debt,

-contract, obligation, employee, or agent of The Authority
+liability, contract, obligation, employee, or agent of the

-or The Governing Board shall be or constitute thereby a debt,
+Authority or the Governing Board shall be or constitute thereby

-liability, contract, obligation, employee, or agent of The
+a debt, liability, contract, obligation, employee, or agent

-14.1 No action or omission of the parties or any of them shall
+15.1.
+No action or omission of the parties or any of them

-be attributable to The Conservancy or The City except as expressly
+shall be attributable to the Conservancy or the Districts

 other insurance as in its discretion is deemed appropriate

-time to time, The Conservancy contribution to The Authority
+to this Agreement, the Conservancy contribution to the Authority

 is here defined to include monetary contributions, if any,